publiccodenet/about/activities/communication/blogging.md

 Blogposts are different from [resources and guides published on About](../documentation/index.md), like a white paper we keep updated.
 By contrast, a blogpost is only true at that moment in time.
 We shouldn’t ever update a blogpost with more current information.

-Instead, we can add a note with a link to any follow up blogposts or new information published on the same topic.
+Instead, we can add a note with a link to follow up blogposts or new information published on the same topic.
 Adding links from older blogposts to newer blogposts also lets new blogposts benefit from the greater search engine weighting given to older, still popular pages.

 This approach reduces our [future content debt](https://18f.gsa.gov/2016/05/19/content-debt-what-it-is-where-to-find-it-and-how-to-prevent-it-in-the-first-place/) and avoids undermining our position of authority - for example, we'll never have to change a blogpost to say that due to a government policy shift, an expert we’ve interviewed is no longer in post (which might cast doubt on that expert’s still-relevant advice).